 Promoters are highly engaged with the organisation and their role.
 They approach work with energy, enthusiasm, and resilience.
 They take it upon themselves to go beyond expectations and to continuously improve how things are done.
 Internal ambassadors for the business's goals, they boost morale of those around them, while also spreading a positive message to those outside the business.
-Peakon data has shown that promoters are seven times more likely to stay with a business over the next three months than detractors.
+Peakon data has shown that promoters are 3 times more likely to stay with a business over the next three months than detractors.

 How the eNPS score is calculated

 The eNPS is calculated by subtracting the percentage of detractors from the percentage of promoters.
 Therefore, scores can range from -100 to 100.

 |% of promoters - % of detractors = NPS score|

 Often the percentage of promoters, passives and detractors is rounded up.
 For example, if the percentage of promoters was 30,64275037369208% it would be displayed on the dashboard as 31% promoters.
 In such cases, the original percentage is used for the calculation, instead of the rounded up number, in order to maintain precision.